 After the war, the London writer Michael Bond came into the toy department looking for a Christmas present.
 He noticed a bear that, in his words, “looked so forlorn” and he had the idea for the creation of Paddington Bear, who gets his name from the railway station where he was found and adopted by the Brown family.
 Paddington, who loves marmalade sandwiches, remains one of London’s most famous characters and was the subject of two successful films, both made in the city.

-Selfridges has now reopened after a closure of three months and their famous yellow bags (which are made from recycled coffee cups) can be seen once again in London’s west end.
-Social distancing will be in the store and staff will have their temperature taken before they come to work to ensure a safe environment for all customers.
+NOTE: Selfridges has now reopened after a closure of three months, and their famous yellow bags (which are made from recycled coffee cups) can be seen once again in London’s west end.
+Social distancing will be in the store, and staff will have their temperature taken before they come to work to ensure a safe environment for all customers.
 In the words of the store’s founder Harry Gordon Selfridge, ‘Everyone is Welcome’.

 Selfridges Bag.
 Photo Credit: © Selfridges.